AndersonMamede/scriptcase-tools/README.md

 It took **19 days** to receive a response for the first publishing attempt:
 <br>
-"Does this add-on only work with paid software?<br>
+<i>Does this add-on only work with paid software?<br>
 In this case, we need to ask you to switch your add-on to 'unlisted' (=selfhosted) as the add-on requires a payment for it to be useful.<br>
 For more information, see:<br>
-https://developer.mozilla.org/en-US/Add-ons/AMO/Policy/Reviews - 'Require payment to use core add-on features (upfront or after trial)'"
+https://developer.mozilla.org/en-US/Add-ons/AMO/Policy/Reviews - Require payment to use core add-on features (upfront or after trial)</i>

 That means **an extension can't be published (listed) in Firefox's "webstore" if it works together with a paid software, and although the add-on is digitally signed by Firefox's webstore, the file must be hosted by the owner/author**.
 And because ScriptCase Tools is an extension intented to be used with ScriptCase, which is a paid software, it was not accepted as a listed add-on.